dfds/dojo/workshops/crossplane-hackathon/katas/0/kata/README.md

 kubectl get all
 ```
 # Cleaning up
-You can simply delete the Kind cluster after workshop is completed by running
+You can simply delete the Kind cluster after workshop is completed by running this command:
 ```
 kind delete clusters kind
 ```